shorebirdtech/shorebird/packages/shorebird_cli/test/fixtures/ipas/README.md

 Files:

 - base.ipa is meant to represent an ipa uploaded as part of a release.
+App.framework/App and Flutter.framework/Flutter have been removed to save space.
 - no_version.ipa an .ipa with the version info removed from the Info.plist, along with several other files to save space.
 - no_plist.ipa an .ipa with the Info.plist (and many other parts) removed.
 - app_file_space.ipa is an .ipa with a space in the .app file name.
 - asset_changes.ipa is built from the same codebase as base.ipa with a change made to one of the assets.
+App.framework/App and Flutter.framework/Flutter have been removed to save space.
 - dart_changes.ipa is built from the same codebase as base.ipa with a change made to the dart code.
+App.framework/App and Flutter.framework/Flutter have been removed to save space.